-Yes – only a copy of the sponsor’s passport is submitted.
+You only need to submit a copy of the sponsor’s main passport page.

 Can we get a refund if we withdraw an out-of-country spouse/partner visa application?

-If the applicant has not attended the biometric appointment (the visa centre appointment), you can cancel the application and then get a refund on the Home Office fee (£1,538 per applicant), as well as the Immigration Health Surcharge (IHS).
+If the applicant has not attended the biometric appointment (the visa centre appointment), you can cancel the application and get a refund of the Home Office fee (£1,846 per applicant), as well as the Immigration Health Surcharge (IHS).

-If the applicant has attended the biometric appointment, unfortunately, you will not be able to get a refund on the Home Office fee (£1,538 per applicant), but you will be able to get a refund on the IHS.
+If the applicant has attended the biometric appointment, unfortunately, you will not be able to get a refund of the Home Office fee (£1,846 per applicant), but you will be able to get a refund on the IHS.